translatecn/cilium/Documentation/operations/upgrade.rst

   Egress rules in CiliumNetworkPolicy CRD.
 The old attribute name is no longer supported, please update your CiliumNetworkPolicy CRD accordingly.
 Also applicable values for this attribute are changed to ``disabled``, ``required`` and ``test-always-fail``.
+* A bug that prevented dual-stack clusters (clusters that use both IPv4 and IPv6 addresses) from referencing the total address space of each IP family individually ("0.0.0.0/0" and "::/0") in network policies has been fixed.
+If operators of dual-stack clusters need to roll back from 1.14 (for example, because of a failed upgrade) existing connections to endpoints external to the cluster may break, though any new connections will work correctly.
+Upgrading to 1.14 does not cause this problem.

 Removed Options
 ~~~~~~~~~~~~~~~